yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

 11. **Is it possible to send digital goods like recharges, Loan offers etc to be sent as a product message?**

    Yes, digital goods are allowed to be sent as SPM/MPM.
 BFSI customers can also use SPM/MPM to showcase card, load or other finance related products on SPM/MPM.

+## 3. WhatsApp business account guidelines

+When setting up your WhatsApp Business Profile, you must follow the below guidelines for display name:

+* A display name should represent a business or its service, organization, product, or department.
+Note that, organizations with a government affiliation will need to be approved by the WhatsApp team.
+* A display name must have grammatically correct capitalization and may not include all capitals, except for acronyms. <br/>For example, **Not accepted:** RETAIL BUSINESS ORGANISATION<br/> **Accepted:** Retail Business Account.
+* A dispaly name should not contain the following:
+  * Extra punctuation
+  * Emojis
+  * Character symbols such as trademark designations
+  * URL format
+* A display name must have consistent branding with external sources.
+For example, a company's website or marketing (Fresh Produce Cold Pressed Juices).
+* A display name must have a clear relationship for your business (must be referred on the business’ website or external media references). <br/>For example, **Accepted:** Name of a charity mentioned on a non-profit organization's website.<br/>**Not accepted:** Name of a charity not mentioned on any external websites.